xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 </div>

 ### Defining traffic-class encapsulations
-Another important factor in SRv6 is the traffic-class filed in the encapsulated SRv6 header.
-The otion is to either propagate from the payload or define a global value for all services.
+Another important factor in SRv6 is the traffic-class field in the encapsulated SRv6 header.
+The option is to either propagate from the payload or define a global value for all services.
 With NCS 5500 this is enabled along with the hw-module profile.
-While for NCS 5700 this is configured under SRv6 encapsulation.
-The hw-module profile allows a knob separately treat for l2 and l3 encapsulation.
+On NCS 5700 this is configured under SRv6 encapsulation.
+The hw-module profile knob allows separate treatment for L2 and L3 encapsulation.

 #### _NCS 5500 Configuration via hw-module_
 <div class="highlighter-rouge">